kamil-s-solecki/AppSecNotes/methodologies/guides.md

 A collection of awesome penetration testing resources, tools and other shiny things

 ### [awesome osint](https://github.com/jivoi/awesome-osint)
-scream A curated list of amazingly awesome OSINT
+A curated list of amazingly awesome OSINT